scratchedcorolla/EXE9/README.md

 ##### ==================

 **This is the basic file structure of the source code of EXE9.
-Please note that, as of 3/8/2026 (Latest Release v1.1.0), You can find the .exe, .app, and Linux binary of EXE9 in the releases on GitHub or on [our website's download page](https://exe9.org/download/). .zip and .tar.gz versions of each release are availible in the releases on GitHub.**
+Please note that, as of 3/8/2026 (Latest Release v1.1.0), You can find the .exe, .app, and Linux binary of EXE9 in the releases on GitHub or on** [**our website's download page**](https://exe9.org/download/)**. .zip and .tar.gz versions of each release are availible in the releases on GitHub.**